 For years, businesses have struggled to reach consumers online using traditional advertisements such as banners and embedded videos.
-However, these businesses are often unsuccessful in making an impact due to ad-blocking software that has become widely used.
+These businesses are often unsuccessful in making an impact due to ad-blocking software that has become widely used.
 Additionally, numerous Internet users may find these forms of marketing to be more annoying than engaging because these are content that they did not choose to view.
-Rather than interrupt a user’s content with advertising, inbound marketing can be used by marketers as an alternative approach.
+Rather than interrupt a user’s content with advertising, marketers can use inbound marketing as an alternative approach.

 Inbound marketing is the strategy of engaging with potential customers through content and experiences in which they find value.
 This method is characterized by creating entertaining and informative content, using various media, which users will willingly seek out.
 This more personal approach to marketing has the extra benefit of reaching those who have already taken the initial step toward a purchase.
 This article will discuss and elaborate on what is inbound marketing, provide several examples, as well as enumerate current trends.